Kowloon Hong Kong Travel Guide

 The typical temperature range is from 20-26°C (68-79°F).
 High humidity, often 80-90%, makes the air feel heavy.
 Occasional fog, especially in The third month of the year and April, can obscure city views.

 High Season (October-December): Comfortable weather with mild temperatures, low humidity, and sunny skies.
 This period suits outdoor activities and seeing the sights.
-Many festivals and events happen.
+Many festivals and events occur.
 Higher accommodation and flight prices.
 Popular attractions draw larger groups, asking more patience or earlier arrival times.

 The Hong Kong special administrative region Observatory issues warnings using a signal system (Signal 1 to 10).
 Mass transit and businesses may close during higher signals (8 or above).
 Monitor local weather reports closely during this period.